Our reviews tend to be pretty detailed. If you’re in a rush, you can use the links below to jump to the exact section you want.

 Before we jump into the meat and potatoes of this review, let’s first cover the side dishes (or in this case, all the company policies).
 The Nectar mattress ships for free and will arrive at your door rolled up and compressed in a protective bag.
-It’s important to note that we have received some complaints from consumers about the Nectar mattress taking much longer to arrive than anticipated, so keep that in mind.
+It’s important to note that we have received a couple complaints from consumers about the Nectar mattress taking much longer to arrive than anticipated, so keep that in mind.
 If you do order the bed, don’t expect it to arrive the next day.
+It may take a week or two to arrive.

-It’s likely going to take a a week or two.
 Once you unroll the bed, you should it let it decompress and fully inflate for about 24-48 hours before using.
-Here’s what that unboxing (unbagging?) experience looks like.
+Here’s what that unboxing or unbagging experience looks like.

 Once the mattress arrives, though, Nectar gives you a 365-night trial period to test out the bed.
 Yes, that is correct, a full year.
 That’s 265 days more than what most bed-in-a-box companies offer.